acidau/acidau.github.io/index.md

 Hi!
 I'm AC.

-I'm a Biology graduate, with interests in [science education and teacher librarianship.](/teaching/) I've had varied experience along the way, including [crisis support, customer service, and NFP leadership.](/cv/)
+I'm an early career professional with varied experience in [government, customer service, and NFP leadership.](/cv/)

 I'm a fan of anime and its music— here are some [recommendations.](/anime/)

-I'm a current NSW Justice of the Peace— here are some [notes on accessing services.](/jp/info/)
+I'm also a current NSW Justice of the Peace— here are some [notes on accessing services.](/jp/info/)